erdos/stencil/README.md

 ## Getting Started with the Service

-The project has a simple [service implementation](https://github.com/erdos/stencil/tree/master/service), which is available on the GitHub Package Repository as a [Container image](https://github.com/users/erdos/packages/container/package/stencil).
+The project has a simple [service implementation](https://github.com/erdos/stencil/tree/master/service), which is available on GitHub Packages as a [Container image](https://github.com/users/erdos/packages/container/package/stencil).

 ## Version